mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

       # env PORT=4001
       # export PORT

-      env HOME=/home/my-app-prod/my_app
+      env HOME=/home/my-app/my_app
       export HOME

-      pre-start exec /bin/sh /home/my-app-prod/my_app/bin/my_app start
+      pre-start exec /bin/sh /home/my-app/my_app/bin/my_app start

-      post-stop exec /bin/sh /home/my-app-prod/my_app/bin/my_app stop
+      post-stop exec /bin/sh /home/my-app/my_app/bin/my_app stop

 # Configuring your Phoenix Project

 There isn't a whole lot to do here, but some of these steps are important and missing one can lead to about a day of very confused debugging.

     vim config/prod.exs
       use Mix.Config

       config :my_app, MyApp.Endpoint,
-        http: [port: 4001],
+        http: [port: 4001], # configure the port to rproxy to here!
-        url: [host: "my_app.com", port: 8080],
+        url: [host: "my_app.com", port: 80],
         cache_static_manifest: "priv/static/manifest.json",
         server: true # DON'T FORGET THIS LINE